Legal Settlements and Asbestos Exposure

 The timeline for these processes is different for each individual case.
 Where in the U.S. the claim is filed also makes a difference.
 Your lawyer will give you a better assessment of specific timelines and payouts if a monetary agreement is reached.

 Have you developed lung cancer or other illness due to negligent exposure to asbestos at work?
+Have more questions?
 Contact an experienced attorney for a case evaluation.
 They’ll gather your information and tell you how to move forward with legal action against the companies responsible for the harmful exposure.

 If you decide to move forward with a case, your lawyer will do all the leg work put together a legal claim on your behalf.